mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Players
 Most of the participants in a Tr a v e l l e r game will be playersplayers.
-Usually, each player generates a character using the Character Creation rules; that character becomes the player’s avatar in the game world.
+Usually, each player generates a character using the Character Creation rules; that character becomes the player's avatar in the game world.
 These player characters are the central protagonists of the game and scenarios revolve around their adventures and actions.